Author has written 5 stories for Eyeshield 21, Bleach, Saiyuki, and Trigun.

 R&R: "Rate And Review" - Usually found in the authors' notes and sometimes in crappy summaries, this is the author asking people to rate their stories and leave them reviews.

-Crackfic: This usually means that is wildly off from just about everything the fanfic was based on.
+Crackfic: This usually means that it is wildly off from just about everything the fanfic was based on.
 These normally have CC's that are very out of character, often times in an AU setting, and are also often meant to just be funny.

 Yaoi: Means the fanfic focuses on a male/male pairing.